 Every student entering the program will register for one half of the two-semester survey of the scholarly literature of their chosen major.
 Students majoring in U.S. and Modern European history will complete the second half of the literature survey in the Spring semester.
 Students in the smaller majors generally will complete the second half of the literature survey in the Fall semester of their second year.

 Students fulfill the requirement for the First Examination by passing Final Examinations in each of the two required Literature survey courses in their Major field.
-The two-hour exams, in which students are required to answer two of four essay questions, are given during the semester’s examination week and test broad, general historical and historiographical knowledge for the period covered in the course.
+The take-home exams, in which students are required to answer two of four essay questions, are given during the semester’s examination week and test broad, general historical and historiographical knowledge for the period covered in the course.
+The exams are sent via email and students have eight hours in which to compose and send a reply.
+No collaboration is permitted, but students may consult and cite appropriate sources.
 The second exam is similar in style to the first but includes one comprehensive question that overlaps both segments of the Literature survey.
 The exams must be taken at the end of each of the semesters of the two-part Literature Survey.
 If there is no survey course being offered the student should arrange to take these courses through independent study and then complete the final exams as described above.

 First-year students normally register for three classes per semester.
 In the Fall semester entering students will register for one of the three-credit elective courses offered in addition to a Literature Survey and first-year research seminar.
 In the Spring semester, students in U.S. and Modern European normally take another elective.
 However, students in the smaller majors, who will not take the Literature survey in their second semester, generally register for two electives in the Spring.